BBC head says broadcaster must reform or die

 THOMPSON'S LEGACY

-Journalists said this had become worse under Entwistle's predecessor Mark Thompson, who took over in the wake of the last major crisis to hit the corporation and is set to become chief executive of the New York Times Co (NYT.N) on Monday.

-In that instance, both the director general and the chairman were forced out after the BBC was castigated by a public inquiry over a report alleging government impropriety in the fevered build-up to the war in Iraq, leading to major organisational changes.
+In that instance, both director general and chairman were forced out after the BBC was castigated by a public inquiry over a report alleging government impropriety in the fevered build up to war in Iraq, leading to major organisational changes.

-One of the BBC's most prominent figures, Newsnight presenter Jeremy Paxman, said that since the Iraq report furore, management had become bloated while cash had been cut from programme budgets.

-"He (Entwistle) has been brought low by cowards and incompetents," Paxman said in a statement, echoing a widely held view that Entwistle was a good man who had been let down by his senior staff.

 Patten, who must find a new director general to sort out the mess, agreed that management structures had proved inadequate.